konfig-sdks/snyk-typescript-sdk/README.md

 ##### from: `string | Date`<a id="from-string--date"></a>

 The start date (inclusive) of the audit logs search.
+If this is not specified, the start of yesterday is used.
 Example: 2023-07-27

 ##### to: `string | Date`<a id="to-string--date"></a>